-In the Motion, the Government argues that it is entitled to injunctive relief pursuant to 26 U.S.C. § 7407 because Defendants engaged in conduct subject to penalty under 26 U.S.C. §§ 6694 and 6695, and the facts of this case establish that an injunction enjoining Defendants from acting as tax return preparers is necessary to prevent their continued interference with the proper administration of the internal revenue laws.
+The Government argues that it is entitled to injunctive relief pursuant to 26 U.S.C. § 7407 because Defendants engaged in conduct subject to penalty under 26 U.S.C. §§ 6694 and 6695, and the facts of this case establish that an injunction enjoining Defendants from acting as tax return preparers is necessary to prevent their continued interference with the proper administration of the internal revenue laws.
 Doc.
-No. 14 at 14-16.
-Section 7407(b)(1)(A) provides that the Court may enjoin a tax return preparer from further engaging in such conduct if the Court finds that the preparer "engaged in any conduct subject to penalty under section 6694 or 6695. . .
+No. 23 at 13-16.
+Section 7407(b)(1)(A) provides that the Court may enjoin a tax return preparer from further engaging in such conduct if the Court finds that the preparer "engaged in any conduct subject to penalty under section 6694 or 6695 . . . ."
+Section